Among the many decisions couples have to make when planning their weddings is whether or not to have live music at

 their cocktail hour.
 Here are seven questions for you to answer to help you decide if you should hire living musicians for your cocktail hour or not.

-- Can you budget for live music for my cocktail hour?
+Can you budget for live music for my cocktail hour?
 You may be surprised to learn that if you are already hiring musicians for your wedding ceremony, it is often quite reasonable in price to keep them on for the cocktail hour as well.
 Many musicians have a higher fee for the first hour and then reduced fees for subsequent hours.
-You can save money by asking about pricing for one ensemble for several hours rather than hiring different ensembles for each part of your wedding.
+You can save money by hiring one ensemble for several hours rather than hiring different ensembles for each part of your wedding.

 What are your priorities?
 The decision to have live music or not really boils down to what your priorities are.
 If you are on a tight budget and would rather spend your money on more booze, hiring live musicians for your cocktail hour doesn’t make sense.
 But, if music is important to you and you believe it will help create the romantic, elegant ambiance you’re looking for at your wedding, then there is no substitute for booking live musicians.